Rubyevebaby/bookshelf/README.md

 ## Data Format

-The application reads from `books.csv` with the following columns:
+The application reads from `static/data/books.csv` with the following columns:
 - `title`: Book title
 - `author`: Author name
 - `category`: Category (스리픽 or 북클럽)